EdGraVill/apptoolkit/packages/crud/README.md

         ✓ Should connect to database
       [ARGUMENTS]
-        ✓ Should not connect to database if host is wrong Should not connect to database if auth is wrong [SIDE EFFECTS]
+        ✓ Should not connect to database if host is wrong ✓ Should not connect to database if auth failed [SIDE EFFECTS]
           Should create a connection instance for each CRUD instance (TODO) [RETURN]
-          Should return the same instance
+        ✓ Should return the same instance
     disconnect
       [MAIN FUNCTIONALITY]
         ✓ Should disconnect from database
       [ARGUMENTS]
       [SIDE EFFECTS]
-        ✓ Should throw an error if trying to disconnect without db connected Should only disconnect the current connection without close other instance's connections [RETURN]
+        ✓ Should throw an error if trying to disconnect without db connected Should only disconnect the current connection without close other instance's connections (TODO) [RETURN]
   Methods
     create